INTRODUCTION TO FILM

 This course aims to provide students with the critical tools for reading a variety of films.
 We will begin by looking at certain "classical" films in terms of the sophistication of their components such as editing, cinematography, mise-en-scene and the sound track.
 We will then examine several more recent films to see how they interact with the present cultural and political environment.
 We will not restrict our investigation to the narrative film, but we'll also look at the documentary and animated films.

-GER Objectives: This course satisfies a General Education Requirement in the visual and performing arts.
-Courses in this GER category are designed to help students:
+GEP Objectives: This course satisfies a General Education Requirement in the visual and performing arts.
+Courses in this GEP category have the following rationale:

 1) deepen their understanding of aesthetic, cultural and historical dimensions of artistic traditions.
 More specifically, in this course students will learn how to identify key film terms and employ appropriate film studies terminology.